This Policy covers the following:

 All materials on this site (as well as the organization and layout of the site) are owned and copyrighted by the International Coach Federation. © Copyright International Coach Federation (ICF).
 All rights reserved.
 No reproduction, distribution, or transmission of the copyrighted materials at this site is permitted without the written permission of ICF.

-If you have any questions about this privacy statement, the practices of this site, or your dealings with this website, please contact the following:
+If you have any questions about this Policy, the practices of this Site, or your dealings with this Site, we encourage you to contact us using the following details:

 International Coach Federation